terraform-google-modules/terraform-google-event-function/examples/automatic_labelling/README.md

 | region | The region in which resources will be applied. | string | n/a | yes |

 [^]: (autogen_docs_end)

-To provision this example, run the following from within this directory:

-- `terraform init` to get the plugins
-- `terraform plan` to see the infrastructure plan
-- `terraform apply` to apply the infrastructure build
-- `terraform destroy` to destroy the built infrastructure

 [root-module]: ../..
 [root-module-requirements]: ../../README.md#requirements